 Spectre or Quantum of Solace

-I'm a Bond fan so I hop on any chance to watch a 007 Movie and see places I've visited I take it.
+I'm a Bond fan so I hop on any chance to watch a 007 Movie and see places I've visited, like the best place to visit in Thailand, I take it.
 Numerous Bond movies have sections of Italy.
 However, the most recent ones are Spectre or Quantum of Solace with feature Rome and Siena.

 The Roman Empire